bourdakos1/Swap/README.md

 Usage
 -----
 The key components are:
-- SwapEditText, Loads the fragments
+- SwapEditText: Loads the fragments
-- FrameLayout, An empty layout for holding the fragments (Anchored at the bottom for expected results)
+- FrameLayout: An empty layout for holding the fragments (Anchored at the bottom for expected results)
 - Lastly, any buttons or views to trigger the switching of fragments

 ```xml